A Decade of Independent Representation

 Empowering Ratepayers in Mossel Bay

-A powerful new partnership between four organizations dedicated will ensure that the interests of ratepayers and homeowners in Mossel Bay are effectively represented in the Municipal Council.
+A powerful new partnership between Six organizations dedicated will ensure that the interests of ratepayers and homeowners in Mossel Bay are effectively represented in the Municipal Council.

-This collaboration between MossRates, the Mossel Bay Property Owners Association (MPOA), the Independent Ratepayers Association of South Africa (IRASA), and the National Taxpayers Union (NTU) creates a new model for local governance that is more accountable, transparent, and responsive to the needs of the community.
+This collaboration between MossRates, the Mossel Bay Property Owners Association (MPOA), the Independent Ratepayers Association of South Africa (IRASA), Garden Route First, Eden Movement, and the National Taxpayers Union (NTU) creates a new model for local governance that is more accountable, transparent, and responsive to the needs of the community.

 In simple terms, this partnership provides a way for ordinary citizens to have a real voice in how their town is run, ensuring that their rates are used to deliver the services they expect and deserve.